a5221985/tutorials/Python/python_3_theory.md

 		for line in open('myfile.txt'):
 			print(line, end="")

-	1. It leaves the file open of an indeterminate amount of time after the code is finished executing
+	1. It leaves the file open for an indeterminate amount of time after the code is finished executing
 3. Example: Good code

 		with open('myfile.txt') as f: